 Based on the success of ongoing cooperation projects, the Fraunhofer-Gesellschaft took the decision in 2014 to set up a Fraunhofer Project Center (FPC) at McMaster University.
 Governed by a cooperation agreement, the FPC is jointly managed by experienced McMaster and Fraunhofer managers and is devoted to applied research in the business units Diagnostics, Automation, Cell Therapeutics and Biomaterials.
 In setting up the FPC, both partners aim to collectively develop innovative products and technologies by combining specific technological strengths from both sides, and to gain even more access to the North American niche market.
 In addition, the FPC helps establish German and Canadian companies and supports the development of business activities in the respective partner country.

 In the first few months after being established, the project center already managed to attract significant funding on both the German and Canadian sides, as well as a series of industry cooperation projects including FedDev funding in the sum of approx. 12 million Canadian dollars for the construction of a joint research building in McMaster Innovation Park, which was opened in spring 2018.
-Laid out over a usable space of approx. 1,900 m², it will provide joint German-Canadian research units and research subsidiaries of industrial companies with an outstanding, state-of-the-art research infrastructure covering an area of approx. 1,900 m².
+The new research building offers a state-of-the-art research infrastructure covering an area of approx. 1,900 m².

 Since 2010, Fraunhofer IZI has maintained a close cooperation with Chonnam National University Hospital Hwasun (CNUHH) in several areas.
 With 700 beds, the CNUHH is one of the largest university hospitals specialized in the treatment of cancer in South Korea.
-The hospital is accredited by the Joint Commission International and specializes in cancer and joint diseases.
+A vibrant biotech and medtech industry has established itself in the local area.